 The main reasons people resign from a job are:

-Here is a sample of a resignation letter.
+Here is a sample of an effective resignation letter.
 It should be sent by certified mail, so the employee has proof of the time and date the letter was sent and received.

 City, State, Zip Code